 1 Vegan and vegan-friendly restaurants

 There are a small handful of vegan restaurants here serving 100-percent plant-based fare.
-Stand-outs include Red Fern, boasting a “Compost Plate” that is the ethical alternative to the city’s iconic “Garbage Plate (traditionally containing a cacophony of various types of meat with dairy-laden side dishes); ”New Ethic Pizza (it also has a spin on a garbage plate featuring Beyond burgers); Allah’s Kitchen (the Culture Bowl is basically a better version of a soul food plate); Natural Oasis Cafe (for next-level Ethiopian food); and the brand-new bakery, Hollycake House (consider your croissant cravings met, vegans).
+Stand-outs include Red Fern, boasting a “Compost Plate” that is the ethical alternative to the city’s iconic “Garbage Plate (traditionally containing a cacophony of various types of meat with dairy-laden side dishes); ”New Ethic Pizza (it also has a spin on a garbage plate featuring Beyond burgers); Allah’s Kitchen (the Culture Bowl is basically a better version of a soul food plate); Natural Oasis Cafe (for next-level Ethiopian food); and new bakery, Hollycake House (consider your croissant cravings met, vegans).

 There’s also a vegan butcher shop (yes, you read that correctly) that will fool both you and your meat-eating uncle.
 Mom-and-Pop shop Grass Fed is redefining plant-based meats with its small-batch selections made from all plant-based ingredients.
 With kosher offerings including everything from brisket to butter chicken and even pâté, this shop boasts an old-school flair (think Lower East Side, 1930s), complete with an adorable deli scale to measure your pastrami slices.